SAFEGUARDING

 SAFEGUARDING PRINCIPLES

 Safeguarding children from harm and abuse is an essential responsibility for our Company.
 We are committed to ensuring that any child who comes into contact with our services is properly safeguarded.
-Every person under this policy must ensure that they play an active role in ensuring that children are properly safeguarded.

-• guarding children against harmful environments withappropriate actions (for example, adequate supervision or ensuring safe environments)
+• guarding children against harmful environments with appropriate actions (for example, adequate supervision or ensuring safe environments)

-• taking positive steps to maintain the safety and wellbeing of children engaging with us as a Company
+• taking positive steps to maintain the safety and wellbeing of children engaging with us

-• reporting concerns expeditiously and appropriately, in line with child protection procedures
+• reporting concerns expeditiously and appropriately, in line with child-protection procedures

 • understanding the duty to report specific concerns (and understanding how this interplays with confidentiality)